Opetushallitus/ataru/README.md

     npm run cypress:run

-### Cypress tests in Github Actions
+### Cypress & Playwright tests in Github Actions

 Github Actions runs Cypress & Playwright tests with separate configuration (ClojureScript is compiled with `:advanced` optimizations for improved page load performance).
-All server logs, captured screenshots and recorded videos are automatically uploaded to S3.
+All server logs are automatically uploaded to S3.
+Both Playwright and Cypress tests are run together in the same CI-job and use shared config and browser in CI.

 ### Running legacy browser tests